dilsson17/Email-Gateway-Lab/README.md

 ## Overview

 This lab is a security-focused email gateway I built on Ubuntu.
-The idea is simple — instead of letting emails go straight to the user, they first go through a security pipeline that checks if they are spam or malware.
+The idea is simple.
+Instead of letting emails go straight to the user, they first go through a security pipeline that checks if they are spam or malware.
 If something looks bad, it gets blocked and quarantined.
 Everything gets logged and sent to Splunk so I can monitor and alert on suspicious activity.

 I built this to practice SOC skills and understand how email-based attacks like phishing are detected and blocked in real environments.